samuelcolvin/em2-moved/SPEC.md

 # Integration with SMTP

-list all participants in the email body, then
+list all participants (em2 and fallback) in the email body, then

+easiest just to send to everyone, need to know if a conv is new to a participant to include all previous messages.

 ### Either